apify/apify-cli/docs/reference.md

   -w, --wait-for-finish=wait-for-finish  Seconds for waiting to build to finish, if no value passed, it waits forever.

+  --no-prompt                            Do not prompt for opening the Actor details in a browser.
+This will also not
+                                         open the browser automatically.

   --version-number=version-number        DEPRECATED: Use flag version instead.
 Actor version number to which the files
                                          should be pushed.
 By default, it is taken from the ".actor/actor.json" file.

 DESCRIPTION
-  The actor settings are read from the ".actor/actor.json" file in the current directory, but they can be overridden using command-line options.
+  The Actor settings are read from the ".actor/actor.json" file in the current directory, but they can be overridden using command-line options.
   NOTE: If the source files are smaller than 3 MB then they are uploaded as "Multiple source files", otherwise they are uploaded as "Zip file".